|By Whitmore, John|

 * Lifeguarding and Bather Supervision Module.
 Impact: This module may increase the cost to staffa pool since it requires a comprehensive, professional approach to staffing, equipping and training lifeguards.
 After initial equipment costs, there are long-term costs to certify and provide ongoing in-service training.
 An aquatic safety plan is required to be on file, and documentation of testing lifeguard competency must be a part of the facility records.

 * Disinfection and Water Quality Module.
 Impact: While it is mostly addressing new facilities, this is a module that the states may apply to older facilities because of the additional sanitation benefits given by adding secondary disinfection.
 The cost for secondary disinfection can be significant.
-For example, a medium- pressure ultraviolet light system can cost $20,000 for a 100,000-gallon pool, even without factoring in the ongoing additional electrical costs.
+For example, a medium- pressure ultraviolet light system can cost

 * Regulatory Program Administration Module.
 Impact: The most likely result will be more time spent year round by organizational leadership to forge and maintain effective relationships with regulatory, EMS and the community, even if the facility is summer-only.